Move Welcome to Omarchy

 Lazydocker is made in the same spirit like Lazygit, and also gives you a terminal interface for managing your containers and images.

-You can start it with Super + D
+You can start it with Super + Shift + D.

 Btop

-Btop is a beautiful resource manager that shows memory, CPU, disk, and
+Btop is a beautiful resource manager that shows memory, CPU, di

 TUIs